playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/web/communicating-webpage.md

 ## Defining an API

 Common to both methods of hosting you should think about what features of your PlayCanvas application you need to expose to the web page.
 Perhaps you need to change the color of something based on a button click or a slider; or you might need to send some text input into the application to be rendered to a texture.
 Decide in advance what features you need to expose and in your PlayCanvas application write an explicit API or set of functions which are the only functions that your web page will call.
-One good way is to

 Here is a simple example where we show a couple of different ways of exposing an API from a PlayCanvas application to a web page.